cindyk09/wearaway_demo/README.md

 # README wearaway_demo

-For the code test, I'd like you to build a Rails application that is designed to return JSON responses only (no HTML/CSS user interface).
-Please create a controller that handles CRUD requests for a User object with the following attributes:
+This is a simple Rails 5 app that is designed to return JSON responses only (no HTML/CSS user interface).
+It has a User controller that handles CRUD requests for a User object with the following attributes:

 • ID
 • Username